By Mitzi Perdue

 Palm Oil, a Case Example

-Liberty Shared has quite a few approaches, but let’s look at the case example of Sime Darby Plantations, a Malaysian palm oil producer.
+They have quite a few approaches, but let’s look at the case example of the Malaysian palm oil industry.
 The stakes in Malaysian palm oil are high.
 The United States imported close to half a billion dollars of Malaysian palm oil last year.

-Palm oil is an ingredient in almost half the products in our supermarkets.
-It’s also in paints, animal feed, and even hand sanitizer.
+Palm oil is an ingredient in many of the products in our supermarkets.
+It’s in cosmetics, paints, candy, confectionary, animal feed, and even hand sanitizer.

-• Sexual assault is reported as a tool for intimidation.
-If a woman is not a compliant worker, her boss may tell her something along the lines of, “Today I’m sending you to a remote part of the jungle.”
-And then he’ll add ominously, “You’ll be on your own.”
+• Sexual assault used as a tool for intimidation.
+As an example of how this works, if a woman is not a compliant worker, her boss may tell her something along the lines of, “Today I’m sending you to a remote part of the jungle.”
+And then he’ll add ominously, “You’ll be on your own.
+There won’t be anyone else nearby..”
 The threat of sexual assault is the subtext of this message.

-∗ In the case of a worker who became ill, the estate manager may tamper with his or her medical records.
-For example when a man had a fever, which frequently happens due to the working conditions, and then he goes to the doctor to get a medical certificate .
-That medical certificate may be destroyed so the man must continue to work.
-If he doesn’t show up at work later because the fever is overwhelming, he may be penalized as much as 10% of his monthly salary, which is already barely at minimum wage.
+• Tampering with medical records.
+In the case of a worker who became ill, there’s a fear that the estate manager may “lose” his or her medical records.
+For example, a man who saw the doctor for a severe fever, may find that the record of his medically excused absence had disappeared.
+If he doesn’t show up at work later because the fever is overwhelming, he may be penalized.

-The investors and those financing Sime Darby also want change.
-They were being hit in the pocketbook in addition to reputational damage.
+Investors in the palm oil industry and those financing it are also concerned.
+They or their clients may be hit in the pocketbook in addition to a possible reputational damage.